runemadsen/rune.js/index.md

 | `rune.common.js`      | 84kb   | Only core with commonjs requires |
 | `rune.common.min.js`  | 44kb   | Only core with commonjs requires (minified) |

-New releases will be announced on the following Twitter account.
+New releases will be announced on my Twitter account.

 <a href="https://twitter.com/runemadsen" class="twitter-follow-button" data-show-count="false" data-size="large">Follow @runemadsen</a>

 ## Getting started

-First download the `rune.js` release and move `rune.browser.js` next to your HTML document.
+First download the latest release and move `rune.browser.js` next to your HTML document.
 Then, add a link to the file in the `<head>` tag of the document.

 ```html
 <head>